EntropyZero/Toucan/README.md

 I'm happy to have help :-).
 If you want to contribute code, fork the repo, make your branch and send me a pull request.
 If you have feature ideas, or bugs,open an issue and I'll take it up from there.

-Trivial change to demonstrate workflow
+Trivial change to demonstrate workflow.
+The typo is fixed.